The 10 Best Songs by The Seekers

 With the recent passing of Judith Durham, it’s fitting to look back on the ten best songs from Australian folk band The Seekers.
 The Melbourne quartet sold more than 50 million records with 1960s hits like ‘I’ll Never Find Another You’ and ‘Georgy Girl’.
 While their commercial peak was in the mid-1960s, they’re less edgy than folk-rock contemporaries The Byrds and Bob Dylan.
 They’re more comparable with early 1960s acts like The Kingston Trio and Peter, Paul & Mary, with their traditional folk covers.

-After their initial breakup, Durham went solo and guitarist Keith Potger formed The New Seekers.
+After their initial breakup, Durham went solo, while guitarist Keith Potger formed The New Seekers.
 Woodley briefly made children’s toys before heading back into music.
 The multi-talented Athol Guy has enjoyed pursuits as diverse as the high jump, TV host (on the fabulously named A Guy Called Athol), and three terms as a liberal MP.
 Durham rejoined The Seekers in the 1990s, although this list only draws on their 1960s heyday.

 10 Best Songs by The Seekers